Overview

 Step 2: Handle Gas-Phase Equilibria with Kp

-For gas-phase reactions specifically, equilibrium is often expressed in terms of partial pressures (Kp) rather than molar concentrations (Kc) โ the two aren't numerically identical unless the reaction has equal gas moles on both sides.
+For gas-phase reactions specifically, equilibrium is often expressed in terms of partial pressures (Kp) rather than molar concentrations (Kc).
+The two aren't numerically identical unless the reaction has equal gas moles on both sides, since converting between them involves the total moles of gas and the reaction temperature through the ideal gas law.
+Mixing the two up, using a Kc value where a problem calls for Kp, is one of the more common errors in this part of the course.

 The Kp Calculator calculates or converts to this pressure-based equilibrium constant for gas-phase reactions.